 The daily act of collective worship is viewed as an integral and important part of school life.
-Through this and in the general ethos of the school we seek to promote our mission statement.
+Through this, and in the general ethos of the school, we seek to promote our mission statement:

-A Christ-centred school with a child-centred curriculum.
+'A Christ-centred school, with a child-centred curriculum' where wisdom and love guide and influence learning and teaching for our whole community.